 COLUMBIA, S.C.
-(AP) - A bill that lawmakers hope will help turn abandoned buildings across South Carolina into bustling commercial space is under consideration in a Senate committee.
+(AP) - A bill that lawmakers hope will help turn abandoned buildings across South Carolina into bustling commercial space has advanced to the Senate floor.

 State economic advisers say the bill would reduce state revenue by $1 million next fiscal year, then $3.8 million annually the next four years.
 There is an estimated 500,000 square feet of abandoned building space statewide.

 The bill died in the Senate last year after passing the House.